Nakajima Kikka: Design and development

+The Kikka featured all-metal construction, with the exception of the fabric coverings used for the flight control surfaces.
+In contrast to the Me 262, the airframe of the Kikka was noticeably more compact (with just 4/5ths of the span) and more conventional, with straight wings (lacking the slight sweepback of the Me 262).
+The triangular fuselage cross section characteristic of the German design was also absent.
+To accelerate development, the main landing gear was adapted from the A6M Zero while the nose wheel from a Yokosuka P1Y bomber tailwheel.
+At an early stage of development, it was intended primarily to conduct kamikaze attacks, thus the airframe had originally been designed without any landing gear, having been intended to be catapult-launched (that was to be assisted using RATO units) instead.
+By March 1945, the Kikka’s mission profile had changed to that of a persistent tactical bomber as well as an interceptor aircraft.
+To perform that latter role, it was to be armed with 30mm cannon.
+One early decision was to place the engines in pods that were slung underneath each wing, which made it easier to install and test a variety of powerplants.

-The Kikka was initially to use the Tsu-11, a motorjet engine that was essentially a piston engine with a ducted fan with an afterburner, similar to those used in Russia and Italy at the time.
-Subsequently the Ne-10 (TR-10) centrifugal-flow turbojet, and the Ne-12, which added a four-stage axial compressor to the front of the Ne-10 were evaluated, however tests revealed that these did not produce enough power, and the project stalled.
-It was then decided to use a new axial flow turbojet based on the German BMW 003.
+The Kikka was initially to be powered by the Tsu-11, a motorjet engine that was essentially a piston engine with a ducted fan with an afterburner, a similar arrangement to powerplants used in both Russia and Italy at that time.
+Subsequently, the Ne-10 (TR-10) centrifugal-flow turbojet, and the Ne-12, which added a four-stage axial compressor to the front of the Ne-10 were evaluated, however tests revealed that these did not produce enough power, and the project stalled.
+It was then decided to use a new axial flow turbojet based on the BMW 003.

 Development of the engine was troubled, as it was based on little more than photographs and a single cut-away drawing of the BMW 003, however, the Ishikawajima Ne-20 was quickly built and by mid-1945, the Kikka project was progressing again.
-At this stage, due to the deteriorating war situation, it is possible that the Navy considered the Kikka for kamikaze missions, but this is questionable due to the cost and complexity.
+At this stage, due to the deteriorating war situation, it is possible that the Navy again considered the Kikka for kamikaze missions, but this is questionable due to the cost and complexity.
 Other more economical projects designed for kamikaze attacks, such as the simpler Nakajima Ki-115 Tōka (which used obsolete engines), the pulsejet Kawanishi Baika, and the rocket Yokosuka Ohka, were either underway or already in mass production.

-Compared to the Me 262, the Kikka airframe was noticeably smaller (with just 4/5ths of the span) and more conventional, with straight wings (lacking the slight sweepback of the Me 262).
-The triangular fuselage cross section characteristic of the German design was also absent.
-To accelerate development, the main landing gear was adapted from the A6M Zero and the nose wheel from a Yokosuka P1Y bomber tailwheel.